Jerry Lee Lewis

 Lewis's successes continued throughout the decades, and he embraced his rock and roll past with songs such as a cover of The Big Bopper's "Chantilly Lace" and Mack Vickery's "Rockin' My Life Away".
-In the 21st century, Lewis continued to tour worldwide and released new albums.
+In the 21st century, Lewis continued to tour worldwide and release new albums.
 His 2006 album Last Man Standing was his best-selling release, with over a million copies worldwide.
 This was followed by Mean Old Man in 2010, another of his bestselling albums.

 Lewis had a dozen gold records in rock and country.
 He won four Grammy awards, including a Grammy Lifetime Achievement Award and two Grammy Hall of Fame Awards.
-Lewis was inducted into the Rock and Roll Hall of Fame in 1986, and his pioneering contribution to the genre was recognized by the Rockabilly Hall of Fame.
+Lewis was inducted into the inaugural class of the Rock and Roll Hall of Fame in 1986, and his pioneering contribution to the genre was recognized by the Rockabilly Hall of Fame.
 He was also a member of the inaugural class inducted into the Memphis Music Hall of Fame.
 He was inducted into the Country Music Hall of Fame in 2022.
 In 1989, his life was chronicled in the movie Great Balls of Fire, starring Dennis Quaid.
 In 2003, Rolling Stone listed his box set All Killer, No Filler: The Anthology at number 242 on their list of "500 Greatest Albums of All Time".
 In 2004, they ranked him No. 24 on their list of the 100 Greatest Artists of All Time.
 Lewis was the last surviving member of Sun Records' Million Dollar Quartet and the album Class of '55, which also included Johnny Cash, Carl Perkins, Roy Orbison, and Elvis Presley.

 Music critic Robert Christgau said of Lewis: "His drive, his timing, his offhand vocal power, his unmistakable boogie-plus piano, and his absolute confidence in the face of the void make Jerry Lee the quintessential rock and roller."